-Since withdrawal from opioids is dangerous, it is recommended that an individual engage with professional medical help before going through the process.
+Since withdrawal from opioids is dangerous, it is recommended that an individual get help from an opiate addiction treatment center before going through the process.
 For many, the safest way to withdraw from opioids is through a detox facility.
 In this environment, an individual’s condition can be monitored, ensuring that the process is as safe and comfortable as possible.
 This also provides an individual with immediate assistance and treatment if more dangerous complications arise.

 - Methadone: Methadone is used to suppress withdrawal symptoms and block the effects of other opioids, which helps reduce cravings.
 This medication is only available in a small number of clinics because of its high potential for abuse if taken incorrectly, and it must be taken daily in order to be effective.

 - Naltrexone: Naltrexone works to block the effects of opioids, including those that are euphoric and pain-relieving.
 While this is effective, it does not suppress withdrawal symptoms or cravings, which may make individuals less likely to take the medication regularly as it is prescribed.